schwarzbox/Swarm/README.md

 Goal: Try to pick up zombies and splatter them.

 Controls: Use mouse to set goal for swarm.
-When you move mouse, swarm try to catch goal, but usually fly too fast to stop near target.
+Swarm try to catch goal, but usually fly too fast to stop near target.

-HINT: To start playing hit dead hand.
+HINT: To start playing hit "dead hand".
 To kill zombie try to lift zombie in the cloud.

 Made with Love2d and self-made UI library on top of Love Engine.